 AIDS is the Acquired Immune Deficiency Syndrome.
 This is an advanced stage of HIV infection presenting with serious clinical illness.
 It presents in both adults and children in many different ways.
 The main feature of AIDS is severe damage to the immune system leading to many viral, bacterial and fungal infections, many of which do not usually occur in people with a healthy immune system.
 These are called HIV associated infections or opportunistic infections.
 They take the ‘opportunity’ of infecting people with poor immune function (immune deficiency).
 At present AIDS can be controlled but cannot be cured.
 If not treated with antiretroviral drugs, AIDS is a fatal condition.

 AIDS is a serious illness caused by the Human Immunodeficiency Virus (HIV).

-- AIDS was first recognized among homosexual males and intravenous drug abusers in the USA in 1981.
-The next year it was diagnosed in heterosexual men and women in Africa and also recognized in infants born to drug addicted mothers.
+- AIDS was first recognised among homosexual males and intravenous drug abusers in the USA in 1981.
+The next year it was diagnosed in heterosexual men and women in Africa and also recognised in infants born to drug addicted mothers.

 9-5 Can a person have HIV infection but remain well?

 Yes.
 Adults are usually infected with HIV for years while remaining clinically well (asymptomatic HIV infection).
 Only after this long latent period do the clinical signs of HIV infection develop (symptomatic HIV infection).
 In children the latent period may be as short as a few months.
 HIV infection is only called AIDS when the patient becomes seriously ill due to HIV related infections.
 Therefore, AIDS is the most advanced and serious form of HIV infection.

 AIDS is the most advanced and serious stage of HIV infection.